 SteamOS may be the most infamous, but Game Drift is a solid choice for anybody in the gaming community.
 Their comprehensive driver support makes Game Drift ideal for frequent hardware changes.

 - CrossOver platform (with access to 1500+ windows games)

 - Can be installed on HDD or another USB drive

 Distros are flexible, as are the needs of their users.
 Simply put, there’s no single best choice for everybody.
 There is, however, a Linux distribution that best fits you.

-Once you've made your choice and are up and running; it's time to consider your hosting.
-Whichever Linux distribution you opt for, each can be used with our dedicated servers.
+Once you’ve made your choice and found the best linux distribution for you, it’s time to consider your hosting.
+Whichever Linux distribution you opt for, each can be used with our dedicated servers found here.